dataloop-ai-apps/rag-multimodal-processors/ARCHITECTURE.md

 **Implementation layer** - Infrastructure and reusable utilities with specific signatures.

-Utils contains the actual implementation logic that stages call.
+Utils contains the actual implementation logic that operations call.
 Functions here:
 - Have specific type signatures (not the generic `(data, config) -> data`)
 - Can be used standalone outside of pipelines
 - Contain the business logic and integrations